apoapse1/Librum-for-Skyrim-VR/source/0_Home.rst

 .. raw:: html

-   <div align="center">"This is definitely the most different playthrough I've ever done."</div>
+   <div align="center">"This list is a complete re-imagination of the game the likes of which hasn't been seen since Requiem."</div>

 .. raw:: html